Q. What is a PDF Sewing Pattern?

 - Unselect the EYE for the paper size (Letter or A4) that you’re not using.

-Q. What is a Projector File?
+Q. What is an Optimized Projector File?

 A. The Projector File is a specific file for those using a projector to project their pattern pieces onto their fabric.
 This file features: